Deep Learning-based Search for Microlensing Signature from Binary Black Hole Events in GWTC-1 and -2: Implementation of Deep Learning

 We comprise the training data with spectrogram samples of mock GW signals of unlensed and lensed BBH events.
-First, for the generation of simulated signals, we take a similar parameter setup to that of~\cite{Kim:2020xkm}: For the nonprecessing unlensed GW signal in the frequency-domain, $h_\mathrm{U}(f)$, we use the IMRPhenomPv2 model~\citep{Hannam:2013oca,Schmidt:2014iyl} with the parameters summarized in Table~\ref{tab:params_setup}: For simplicity, we adopt the same prior distributions of \cite{Kim:2020xkm}, i.e., the log-uniform population for the component masses and lens mass, and the uniform population for all other parameters without regarding specific prior models for the populations.\footnote{One can refer \cite{LIGOScientific:2021psn} for some practical prior models inferred from the observed GW events for interest.
-However, we adopt the same prior distributions to \cite{Kim:2020xkm} for simplicity.}
+First, for the generation of simulated signals, we take a similar parameter setup to that of~\cite{Kim:2020xkm}: For the nonprecessing unlensed GW signal in the frequency-domain, $h_\mathrm{U}(f)$, we use the IMRPhenomPv2 model~\citep{Hannam:2013oca,Schmidt:2014iyl} with the parameters summarized in Table~\ref{tab:params_setup}.
+We adopt the same prior distributions of \cite{Kim:2020xkm}, i.e., the log-uniform population for the component masses and lens mass, and the uniform population for all other parameters without regarding specific prior models for the populations.\footnote{One can refer \cite{LIGOScientific:2021psn} for some practical prior models inferred from the observed GW events for interest.}

-Meanwhile, we suppose the thin-lens approximation in the geometrical optics limit for the lensed signals.
-Under the assumption, the lensed GW signal in the frequency-domain, $h_\mathrm{L}(f)$, can be described as follows:
+We suppose the thin-lens approximation for the lensed signals.
+Under the approximation, the lensed GW signal in the frequency-domain, $h_\mathrm{L}(f)$, can be described as follows:

 where $F(f)$ is the amplification factor in the frequency-domain that determines GW lensing signatures.
-We present the details of the lensing configuration in Appendix~\ref{apx:lensing_config} with a schematic figure (Figure~\ref{fig:lens_config}).
+For the typical mass for GW microlensing, $\lesssim\!10^5$\msun, taking into account $F(f)$ in the wave optics is a conventional treatment (e.g, \cite{Diego:2019lcd, Seo_microlensing}).
+However, \cite{takahashi:2003apj} had shown that $|F(f)|$ in the wave optics asymptotically converge to the geometrical optics limit when a dimensionless frequency $\omega \equiv 8\pi G M_{\mathrm{L}z} f / c^3 \gtrsim 1$.
+The condition is converted to $f \gtrsim\!0.1~\textrm{Hz}$ for the considered ranges of the redshifted lens mass $M_{\mathrm{L}z} = M_\mathrm{L}(1+z)$ in this search; we see the sensitive frequency band, $\sim\!10~\textrm{Hz}$--$1000~\textrm{Hz}$, of the ground-based detectors, corresponds to where the geometrical optic limit is valid.
+Hence, we take the analytic form of $F(f)$ in the geometrical optics limit provided in~\cite{takahashi:2003apj}:

-To specify $F(f)$, we, in this search, consider the point-mass lens model in the geometrical optics limit.
-We take the analytic form of $F(f)$ provided in~\cite{takahashi:2003apj}:
+Here, $\mu_\pm$ are the magnification factors of two lensed signals and $\Delta t$ is the time delay of arrival times between them.
+To compute $\mu_\pm$ and $\Delta t$, we additionally suppose point-like lenses: For the point-mass lens model, $\mu_\pm$ and $\Delta t$ are given as